 This post may contain affiliate links.
 If you make a purchase by clicking on these links, I may earn a small commission at no extra cost to you.
 Read the disclaimer for more information.

-As the ferry made it’s way to the island, the tall limestone karsts came into view, covered in jungle with turqoise waters and long stretches of beach below them.
-Scenically, the island looked naturally beautiful and as we pulled into the peir the water and the beach looked clean and uncrowded.
+As the ferry made its way to the island, the tall limestone karsts came into view, covered in jungle with turquoise waters and long stretches of beach below them.
+Scenically, the island looked naturally beautiful and as we pulled into the pier the water and the beach looked clean and uncrowded.

 Tonsai Beach on Koh Phi Phi, Thailand